 (Bigloo (R5RS) and Larceny (R5RS, R6RS, R7RS) also perform well, but they are not available as Debian packages.)

 That said, the kind of benchmarks mentioned above should be taken with a grain of salt.
 They only consider runtime efficiency (not always optimally, see the Chicken Scheme case) and neglect development time.
 Python is one of the most popular languages for science, yet it (CPython) can be easily perform 100x slower than C. Having a Scheme implementation that is only 1x-10x slower than C/C++ is a significant improvement.
 It is also important to keep in mind that the variance between programmers can be larger than the variance between languages, suggesting that an appropriate programming style is more important for overall efficiency than the particular language choice (provided they are in the same ballpark).

-The Foreign Function Interface (to call C programs) is important given the lack of native libraries.
+The Foreign Function Interface (to call procedures written in C or in languages that obey the same calling conventions as C, and viceversa to call scheme procedures from C) is important given the lack of native libraries.